|Value||Eligibility||Open date||Close date|

 a.
 The Scholarship will provide a stipend allowance of $30,000 per annum for up to 3 years.

 b.
-The Scholarship is to commence in Research Period 3, 2021 and cannot be deferred without prior approval.
+The Scholarship is to commence by Research Period 2, 2023 and cannot be deferred without prior approval.

 c.
 The Scholarship cannot be transferred to another area of research without prior approval.

 e.
 The Scholarship will be offered subject to the availability of funding.